erik-whiting/OSS-PackRat/CONTRIBUTING.md

 ## An Example Workflow
 Let's say you've found a bug you think you can fix or thought of a feature you want to add to the project.
 Please start or join a conversation using GitHub's issues feature to discuss it.
 Once you've gotten the go-ahead to implement your changes, you'll want to do the following:

-// TODO: Make a setup doc
-First setup the project, follow the steps outlined in [the local setupguide](LINK_TO_SETUP_DOC).
+First setup the project, follow the steps outlined in [the local setupguide](SETUP.md).

 Then, think of a meaningful but short name for what you're about to build and use that name to create a new branch.
 Here's an example: